Sam Nichols: Early life, family, and education

 Samuel Nichols was born on August 7, 1829, in Malden, Massachusetts.

 Nichols' ancestors on his father's side came from England to settle in Massachusetts in about 1632.
 His mother's side was an "old American family" whose members took part in the War for Independence (or American Revolutionary War).

 Nichols' father, Lemuel Nichols, was also born in Malden, Massachusetts, and his mother, Lucy Lee Fesendon (or Fessenden as recorded in The Malden Marriages Record), was from Lexington, Massachusetts.
 They married in Malden on October 23, 1828.
-The parents had two sons, Samuel Hopkins and George Lemuel, the latter born on July 14, 1840; and a daughter, Maria Lucy, born on March 4,1831.
+The parents had two sons, Samuel Hopkins and George Lemuel, the latter born on July 14, 1840; and a daughter, Maria Lucy, born on March 4, 1831.
 Lemuel was a sea captain for many years until his retirement in 1855.

 Nichols was educated at Malden High School and Medford Academy.

 In 1855, the family moved from Massachusetts to Minnesota.
 They settled on a farm in the southern part of the state and worked raising stock.

 Career in Minnesota

 Military service

 Nichols served in the Minnesota Infantry Regiment during the American Civil War.

 In 1862, the armed conflict known as the Dakota War of 1862, a conflict between several bands of the Native American Dakota tribe (named Sioux by the white people) and white Americans began.
 Many different causes were cited, but the leading one remained a long-term dissatisfaction on the part of the native people about the white Americans' failure to fulfill official agreements in regard to annuity payments (money to improve native settlements).
 Late payments from the US government resulted in starvation and hardship, pushing the Dakota to plan an attack on the locals and immigrants of southwestern Minnesota in an effort to drive white people to the east of the Mississippi River and eventually out of Minnesota.
 After several months of the intense battles, Native Americans surrendered.
-Over 300 were found guilty of massacres and rape and were recommended for execution, but due to President Lincoln's pardon, only 38 of them were eventually hung.
+Over 300 were found guilty of massacres and rape and sentenced to death, but due to President Lincoln's pardon, only 38 of them were eventually hanged.
 All agreements between the US government and native tribes were annulled and the tribes exiled from Minnesota.

 At the time of the conflict, Governor Ramsey appointed Nichols Captain of a militia company.
 Nichols took active part in battles aimed at the suppression of the Dakota attacks.
 According to a Seattle Post-Intelligencer article, during that conflict Nichols served as a volunteer officer.